 Mr. Mayfield joined Ray Quinney & Nebeker in 1999 and is a shareholder and director of the firm.
 He is currently the chair of the firm’s Banking and Finance Section and the former chair of the Utah State Bar Banking and Finance Law Section.
 Licensed in Utah and Idaho, his practice focuses on commercial litigation with an emphasis on representing banks, financial institutions, non-traditional creditors, and equipment leasing companies.

 Mr. Mayfield is an experienced defense lawyer who litigates matters to protect and defend creditors’ rights, resolve or modify troubled loans, achieve judicial and non-judicial foreclosures, and enforce commercial leases.
 Mr. Mayfield also has substantial experience representing creditors in bankruptcy-related litigation.

-Mr. Mayfield maintains an AV Preeminent (4.9) rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics.
-For years, he has been voted by his peers throughout the state as one of Utah’s “Legal Elite,” as published by Utah Business Magazine (2006-2014, 2016-2017).
-Mr. Mayfield has also been recognized as a Rising Star by Mountain States Super Lawyers (2008-2009) in the categories of Business Litigation and Banking.
+Mr. Mayfield maintains an AV Preeminent rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics.
+For years, his peers throughout the state have voted him as one of Utah’s “Legal Elite,” as published by Utah Business Magazine (2006-2014, 2016-2020).
+Mr. Mayfield was also recognized by Mountain States Super Lawyers (2020) in the category Banking.
 In 2010, the National Institute for Trial Advocacy (NITA) conferred Mr. Mayfield the NITA Advocate designation.

 Representative Cases Include: